six-two/mkdocs-backlinks-section-plugin/README.md

 ## Notable changes

+### Version 0.0.5

+- Ignore empty link tags created by listings with line numbers (`linenums="1"`)
+- In warning messages show which file caused the warning

 ### Version 0.0.4

 - Added `add_to_toc` option, which controls whether to add the backlinks section to the table of contents.